VincentKen/MR-GoTo/README.md

 <img src="screenshots/3.0.0.png">

 ### Basic launch file
-__MISSING DOCUMENTATION__
+Documented in section Launch.

 ### Initialize self-location and trigger driving using RViz
 As shown in the screenshot below, the node listens to /initialpose and /goal so it can be initialized and the driving can be triggered through RViz.
 <img src="screenshots/3.0.0.png">

 ## Points distribution
-We believe that with the completed tasks we have managed to get 355 points, in addition, we have also used a branching strategy where completed tasks were first push to devel to be tested, this gives us an additional 20 points for a total of 375 points.
+We believe that with the completed tasks we have managed to get 415 points, in addition, we have also used a branching strategy where completed tasks were first push to devel to be tested, this gives us an additional 20 points for a total of 435 points.
 We believe that the work balance was ditributed equally and so we want these points to be divided between us evenly.

 The image below shows that we used a branching strategy for our git
 <img src="screenshots/git.png">